MicrosoftDocs/altspace-vr/altspace-vr/user-safety.md

 ![The **Title Screen** button on your Radial Menu](images/radial-menu-title-screen.png)

-If you need to exit a space or situation quickly, you can do so by returning to your Title Screen.
-The Title Screen button is always available to you on your Radial Menu.
+If you need to exit a space or situation quickly, you can do so by returning to your **Title Screen**.
+The **Title Screen** button is always available to you on your **Radial Menu**.
 Clicking this button immediately drops you back in your command center, removing your avatar from the previous space and scene.

 >[!Tip]
->The Title Screen houses all of your primary settings and customization options, but it’s also a great solo space where no one else can appear or follow you.
+>The **Title Screen** houses all of your primary settings and customization options, but it’s also a great solo space where no one else can appear or follow you.

 While we strive to make AltspaceVR inclusive, welcoming, and mature, we also believe that every Altspacer should have access to safety tools.
 These tools allow you to control your experience.